 Take advantage of your community’s strengths!
-Walla Walla and nearby College Place are both towns with a large religious presence.
+Walla Walla and nearby College Place are both towns with strong religious communities.
 WWCH partnered with two religious institutions – a United Methodist church and the chaplaincy at the Seventh Day Adventist general hospital – to establish fresh produce donation bins at each location.
-WWCH pitched the idea at an Interfaith Coalition on Poverty meeting in the late spring and began the pilot program in July.
-In the future, starting the project in May or June would bring in more fresh produce by capturing the entire growing season’s worth of fruits and vegetables.
+WWCH pitched the idea at a meeting of the Interfaith Coalition on Poverty in late spring and began the pilot program in July.
+In the future, starting projects in May or June would bring in more fresh produce by capturing the entire growing season’s worth of fruits and vegetables.

 Clear the idea with leaders

 Committed volunteers who act as liaisons between WWCH and their congregations bring the idea of a donation box to their religious leaders.
 Make sure volunteers tell leaders about your organization, why the need for fresh produce exists, and where the donated produce will go.
-Gently remind and check in with your point people but do not rush this process; churches and synagogues work on their own schedules and in order for an idea to take hold firmly within a congregation, it has to be on the congregation’s own terms.
-Act as support for your volunteer point people: provide them with literature (WW PAR information sheet) for the leaders and an informational insert (WWCH PAR flier for sunday faith communities) that can be placed in a church or synagogue bulletin.
-Once all details have been ironed out between the volunteers and their leaders, move forward in setting up the physical donation boxes.
+Gently remind and check in with your contacts but do not rush this process: churches and synagogues work on their own schedules and in order for an idea to take hold firmly within a congregation, it has to be on their own terms.
+Act as support for your volunteer contacts: provide them with literature (WW PAR information sheet) for the leaders and an informational insert (WWCH PAR flier for sunday faith communities) that can be placed in a church or synagogue bulletin.
+Once all details have been ironed out between the volunteers and leaders, move forward in setting up the physical donation boxes.

 Provide a sign with clear directions

 WWCH used simple black plastic boxes at both the United Methodist church and the Chaplaincy at Walla Walla General Hospital.
 Create a sign that clearly states the organizations involved (the donation site, the gleaning agency, and the agency that will receive the food).
-On this sign, provide simple directions for how to donate, make it clear where the produce will end up, and provide contact information for both the Gleaning Coordinator as well as the volunteer contact at each site.
+The sign includes simple instruction on how to donate, explains where the produce will end up, and provides contact information for both the Gleaning Coordinator as well as the volunteer contact at each site.
 Laminate signs to ensure they stay intact and attach them to boxes.